 Research shows adding more EFAs to your diet, as found in these nutty seeds, just might help with some of the emotional symptoms that come along with PMS and menopause.
 The high content of essential fatty acids and Gamma-linolenic acid (GLA) helps us to reduce some of the common symptoms like depression, anxiety, mood swings, and brain fog.

 Researchers believe that CBD flower – the part of the cannabis plant which contains cannabidiol – could have powerful neuromodulatory effects.
 CBD oil may have the ability to interact with a person’s hypothalamus favorably, bringing it back into chemical balance, alleviating feelings of isolation, dread, panic, and generalized anxiety.
+If it is legal where you are and it’s available, consider trying some marijuana edibles or products that contain a broad spectrum mix.
+For example, those over 21 can get edibles in Seattle at reputable shops for private consumption.
+However, this might not be the case where you live.
+Just make sure you check all of the laws in your area because they can widely vary from state to state.

 Brain and Mental Health Supplements #4: Cyanocobalamin